cityofaustin/ags-service-publisher/README.md

           - `initial`: Sets the site mode to editable before publishing and restores it to the initial site mode after publishing.

           **Note:** Specifying a `site_mode` requires a valid `token` to be set for a user with Administrator privileges on the site.
+        - `proxies` (optional): If specified, uses a proxy to connect to the ArcGIS Server instance.
+See the [Python Requests][12] documentation for details.
+Overrides any values set by the top-level `proxies` key.
     - `sde_connnections_dir` (optional): path to a directory containing any SDE connection files you want to [import](#import-sde-connection-files) to each of the instances in that environment

+    You may also optionally create a top-level `proxies` key to specify any proxy servers you need to use to connect to ArcGIS Server.
+See the [Python Requests][12] documentation for details.
+May be overriden by the `proxies` key of individual ArcGIS Server instances`.
 3. Create additional configuration files for each service folder you want to publish.
 Configuration files must have a `.yml` extension.
     1. Create a top-level `service_folder` key with the name of the service folder as its value.